drfrag666/doomseeker-unofficial/README-dev.md

 issue tracker](https://zandronum.com/tracker/).
 This requires an account on the issue tracker.

-Export a [patch file](https://www.mercurial-scm.org/wiki/PatchFile) in [unified diff](https://www.mercurial-scm.org/wiki/UnifiedDiff) format (e.g. `hg export tip`) and attach the patch(es) to a reported issue.
-This should include a contributor's name and email address.
+Use git [fromat-patch](https://git-scm.com/docs/git-format-patch) to create patches which include contributor's name and email address.
+Attach the patches to a reported issue.

 ### External communication